zuzanadobes/DRLND-Project-Continuous-Control/README.md

-ddpg_agent.py - the DDPG Agent class and the OUNoise class and the ReplayBuffer class model.py - the Actor and Critic models results_actor_ckpt.pth - actor trained model critic.pth - critic trained model report.md - description of the first draft of the implementation.
+ddpg_agent.py - the DDPG Agent class and the OUNoise class and the ReplayBuffer class model.py - the Actor and Critic models results_actor_ckpt.pth - actor trained model results_critic_ckpt.pth - critic trained model report.md - description of the first draft of the implementation.
 The configuration (hyperparameters, network, optimizers etc.) for configuring the project are located in the report.md file.